 The Master's Course (Division of Medical Sciences) was established to provide graduates from universities, other than from medical, dental and veterinary schools (departments), and those who are recognized as having attainments equal to or greater than graduation, with a basic knowledge of medicine and life sciences.
 The course encourages them to become researchers and educators who are able to take on the new medical and health care challenges brought about by technological innovation.
 The course also aims to develop highly specialized professionals who have strong expertise, and who can play leading roles in the areas of medicine, health care and life sciences.

-Admission Policy of the Master's Course in the Division of Medical Sciences
+Master's Course Curriculum Policy for the Graduate School of Medical Sciences, Kumamoto University